sunriselayer/gitbook/learn/sunrise/blob.md

 ```

 In this design, trivially all full nodes have to transfer and download the txs data in the mempool.
 When the sizes of `BlobTx`s get larger, the throughput of the network will be limited by the txs transfer in the mempool.
-This will be an obstacle to apply the Data Availability technology for full-onchain AI, gaming, social and so on.
+This will be an obstacle to apply the Data Availability technology for fully on-chain AI, gaming, social and so on.

 To mitigate this bottleneck, we will do these things: